QUALCOMM Incorporated (QCOM) and the Battle of Fundamentals vs. Technicals

-QUALCOMM Incorporated (NASDAQ:QCOM) went up by 0.98% from its latest closing price compared to the recent 1-year high of $167.94.
-The company’s stock price has collected 0.80% of gains in the last five trading sessions.
-Press Release reported on 03/16/21 that Qualcomm Completes Acquisition of NUVIA
+QUALCOMM Incorporated (NASDAQ:QCOM) went up by 4.49% from its latest closing price compared to the recent 1-year high of $167.94.
+The company’s stock price has collected 1.50% of gains in the last five trading sessions.
+Barron’s reported on 03/24/21 that Qualcomm Is Planning a Game Console.
+Why It Might Be Making the Move.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.